D4rl3ne/Psychose-C2/README.md

 **Setup :**<br><br>
 ``
-1 - Extract the file from winrar
+1 - Extract the files from winrar (first install setup files then Psychose or he'll doesn't work) ``
-``
 <br>
 ``